 Intentional cartel conduct is a criminal offence with a maximum term of imprisonment of seven years following passage of the Commerce (Criminalisation of Cartels) Amendment Act 2019.

-From 5 April 2023, the cartel provisions will be extended to land covenants (i.e. restrictions on land titles to prevent the land being used to compete with the landowner's business).
+As of 5 April 2023, the cartel provisions also extend to land covenants (i.e. restrictions on land titles to prevent the land being used to compete with the landowner's business).